yanshay/spoolease-docs/docs/60-troubleshooting/setup.md

   - If this occurs, simply reopen the flashing page, press the flash button again, and check if logs from the device appear.

 #### Also, a few simple things to try:
+- Try different USB ports; on some computers, USB 3.0 ports may not work, while USB 2.0 ports do
 - Try a different USB cable if available
 - Try a different computer if available

 ---

 ## WiFi Configuration